MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 ![Add users to a space](\media\add-users.png)

-- If the user is online, they will get a pop-up inviting them to join the space.
+- If the users are online, they will get a pop-up inviting them to join the space.
 - If they are offline, the space will show up on the user's Spaces menu the next time they log in.

 ### Move between spaces